Skip to page navigation

 Most agencies have issued internal policy about their EAPs which assures that no matter what an employee's problem is, it will remain confidential.

 We encourage you to contact your agency's EAP administrator for more information.
-You can find contact information for your EAP administrator through our Agency POC Contact Tool.
 You may also wish to contact your local Human Resources office for more information about your agency's EAP.

 Control Panel